Japanese destroyer Nashi (1919): Design and description

 The Momi class was designed with higher speed and better seakeeping than the preceding Enoki-class second-class destroyers.
 The ships had an overall length of 280 ft and were 275 ft between perpendiculars.
 They had a beam of 26 ft, and a mean draft of 8 ft.
 The Momi-class ships displaced 850 LT at standard load and 1020 LT at deep load.
 Nashi was powered by two Brown-Curtis geared steam turbines, each driving one propeller shaft using steam provided by three Kampon water-tube boilers.
 The turbines were designed to produce 21500 shp to give the ships a speed of 36 kn.
 The ships carried a maximum of 275 LT of fuel oil which gave them a range of 3000 nmi at 15 kn.
 Their crew consisted of 110 officers and crewmen.

 The main armament of the Momi-class ships consisted of three 12 cm Type 3 guns in single mounts; one gun forward of the well deck, one between the two funnels, and the last gun atop the aft superstructure.
 The guns were numbered '1' to '3' from front to rear.
 The ships carried two above-water twin sets of 533 mm torpedo tubes; one mount was in the well deck between the forward superstructure and the bow gun and the other between the aft funnel and aft superstructure.

 Construction and career

-Nashi, built at the Kawasaki Shipyards in Kobe, Japan, was launched on the 26th of August 1919 and completed on December 10th, 1919.
-She was stricken from the Navy List on February 1, 1940 and subsequently broken up for scrap at an unknown date.
+Nashi, built at the Kawasaki Shipyards in Kobe, Japan, was launched on August 26, 1919, and completed on December 10, 1919.
+She was stricken from the Navy List on February 1, 1940, and subsequently broken up for scrap at an unknown date.